 When it comes to the subscription box, I still wish there was more information about the specific producers of the tea.
 While it is nice to know more about Thailand and that tea was grown in the Chiang Rai region, it would have been interesting to know more about the farm/farmers, and what is interesting or unique about the producer themselves or processing techniques.

-As for the white tea, I enjoyed the grape and ice wine profile of the white tea, but I did find it a bit more delicate side.
+As for the white tea, I enjoyed the grape and iced wine profile of the white tea, but I did find it a bit more delicate side.
 That is on par with the other Atlas Tea Club teas I have tried in the past.
-I personally liked the first and second infusion the best, in that order.
+I personally liked the first and second infusions the best, in that order.
 By the third infusion, the leaves were quite spent.
 Overall, this would be a nice tea for someone who is looking for a more sweet and delicate white tea or wants to try something from Thailand (3.5/5 rating).

 - Type: White tea

 The question of the post: Have you tried teas from Thailand?